History of Kevin Hassett in Timeline

 In 2017, Kevin Hassett became the senior advisor and chairman of the Council of Economic Advisers.

-In July 2018, Seamus Coffey, Chairperson of the Irish Fiscal Advisory Council posted that Ireland could now see a "boom" in the onshoring of U.S. intellectual property, via the Irish Capital Allowances for Intangible Assets (CAIA) BEPS tool which is enhanced by Hassett's TCJA legislation.
+In July 2018, Seamus Coffey, Chairperson of the Irish Fiscal Advisory Council, predicted a potential "boom" in the onshoring of U.S. intellectual property to Ireland due to the Irish Capital Allowances for Intangible Assets (CAIA) BEPS tool, enhanced by Hassett's TCJA legislation.

-On September 5, 2018, Hassett released new analysis indicating that real wage growth under President Trump was higher than reported.
+On September 5, 2018, Kevin Hassett released new analysis indicating that real wage growth under Trump was higher than reported, despite figures indicating that wage growth had not picked up.

 In February 2019, Brad Setser from the Council on Foreign Relations, wrote a New York Times article highlighting the failings of Hassett's TCJA in addressing the use of tax havens by U.S. corporates and why the TCJA incentivized U.S. corporate use of tax havens.

-On June 2, 2019, it was announced that Hassett would be stepping down from his role within the coming weeks.
+On June 2, 2019, it was announced that Kevin Hassett would be stepping down from his role at the White House in the coming weeks.

-In June 2019, Hassett's term as chairman of the Council of Economic Advisers ended.
+In June 2019, Kevin Hassett's term as the chairman of the Council of Economic Advisers concluded.

-In 2019, Kevin Hassett's term as the senior advisor and chairman of the Council of Economic Advisers ended.
+In 2019, Kevin Hassett's time as chairman of the Council of Economic Advisers ended.

-On March 20, 2020, it was announced that Hassett would be returning to the White House on a temporary basis to advise President Trump on economic policy amid the COVID-19 pandemic.
+On March 20, 2020, it was announced that Kevin Hassett would return to the White House temporarily to advise President Trump on economic policy amidst the COVID-19 pandemic.

 April 15, 2020: Appointment as Senior Advisor

-On April 15, 2020, the Trump administration announced Hassett's appointment as a senior advisor, where he constructed a model that forecast lower coronavirus deaths than what actually occurred.
+On April 15, 2020, the Trump administration announced Kevin Hassett's appointment as a senior advisor.

-In 2020, Hassett returned to the White House to work on the administration's economic response to the coronavirus pandemic, influencing policy amid lockdowns and social distancing.
+In 2020, Kevin Hassett returned to the White House to work on the administration's economic response to the coronavirus pandemic, focusing on economic impacts amid lockdowns.

-November 26, 2024: Appointment as Director of National Economic Council
+November 26, 2024: Named Director of National Economic Council

-On November 26, 2024, President-elect Donald Trump announced that Hassett would be his director of the National Economic Council.
+On November 26, 2024, President-elect Donald Trump announced that Kevin Hassett would be the director of the National Economic Council in his second administration.

 2024: Shortlisted for Federal Reserve Chair

-In 2024, Hassett was reportedly shortlisted for nomination as Chair of the Federal Reserve if former president Donald Trump were to win re-election.
+In 2024, Kevin Hassett was reportedly shortlisted for nomination as chair of the Federal Reserve if former president Donald Trump were to win re-election.

 2025: Director of the National Economic Council